lfit/itpol/linux-workstation-security.md

 SELinux is a Mandatory Access Controls (MAC) extension to core POSIX permissions functionality.
-It is mature, robust, and has come a long way since its initial roll-out, but most people to this day repeat the outdated mantra of "just turn it off."
+It is mature, robust, and has come a long way since its initial roll-out.
+Regardless, many sysadmins to this day repeat the outdated mantra of "just turn it off."

 That being said, SELinux will have limited security benefits on the workstation, as most applications you will be running as a user are going to be running unconfined.
 It does provide enough net benefit to warrant leaving it on, as it will likely help prevent an attacker from escalating privileges to gain root-level access via a vulnerable daemon service.

+Our recommendation is to leave it on and enforcing.

 ##### Never `setenforce 0`